Post thumbnail

 systemMemory[playerScorePointer] = systemMemory[playerScorePointer] + 1;

-However it is not quite this simple as many systems use something called Memory Mapped registers/variables.
-What these are are certain addresses of memory that when either read from or written to they interact with some sort of Input/Output device such as a game controller.
+However, it is not quite this simple, as many systems use something called memory-mapped registers/variables.
+These are certain addresses of memory that, when either read from or written to, interact with some sort of input/output device, such as a game controller.

 • High RAM